regclient/regclient/docs/regctl.md

 The digest of the blob is output.
 Note that blobs should be referenced by a manifest to avoid garbage collection.

+The `--format` option to `put` has the following variables available:

+- `.Digest`: digest of the pushed blob
+- `.Size`: size of the pushed blob

 ## Artifact Commands

 The artifact command works with OCI artifacts.